-You can see what we are proposing using our online GIS portal here.
+You can check out maps to see what we are proposing using our online GIS portal here.

 The proposed Porirua City Centre Parking Plan provides more detail on how we have designed the parking schemes for the city centre, and what we are trying to achieve.

 Why does the Council want to charge for parking in the city centre?

 - There is a cost to providing parking – rather than general ratepayers meeting this cost through rates, it would be met by parking users.